Key Takeaways

 Dividing Sale Proceeds

 How sale proceeds are divided depends on your divorce agreement or court order.
+For broader local context on selling timelines and buyer types in the area, see our Memphis cash-buyer options guide.

 Typical Division Process